 The Responsible Service of Alcohol (RSA) training is a requirement for all persons working in the liquor and gaming industry, as well as some parts of the entertainment industry.
-Because of its prevalence as a requirement, RSA online NSW courses – as well as in-person courses – have been made available for persons interested in working in these sectors.
+Because of its prevalence as a requirement, RSA NSW online training courses – as well as in-person courses – have been made available for persons interested in working in these sectors.
 Working in the liquor and gaming industry is as simple as completing a training course, receiving the certification, and then going out to seek work in the industry.

-There is, of course, the matter of the competency card.
+There is, of course, the matter of the actual competency card.
 The RSA/RCG (for Responsible Conduct of Gambling) competency card is issued to those who’ve completed an RSA and/or RCG training course/s, and serves as a proof that the holder has undergone the required training regarding the responsibilities of the industry they’re working in.
 The competency card comes in plastic form, and a digital version of the physical card can be downloaded onto the cardholder’s phone or mobile device for easy access and reference.
 The competency card has a validity of five years, after which the cardholder must redo their course training and get re-certified.

 Given all of this, receiving the competency card opens up the question of managing it.
 What are the cardholder’s responsibilities regarding the card?
 Is there anything the cardholder must do with regards to the handling of their own card?

 There are four key points that an RSA/RCG competency cardholder can do to manage their card:

-All RSA/RCG competency cardholders can update their personal information through the competency card self-service portal, which is web-based and can be accessed directly at no cost.
+All RSA/RCG competency cardholders can update their personal information through the CTA competency card self-service portal, which is web-based and can be accessed directly at no cost.
 Using the portal, the cardholder can edit information, such as the name of cardholder and the address of residence.
 However, any changes in information after the initial registration may require appropriate documentation.